 At the beginning of the plant’s second growing season in the same pot and soil, top dress the soil with worm castings.

-If there is little or no space on the surface of the soil, water the plant deeply at the start of the growing season with a half dose of cactus or succulent fertilizer or with a worm or compost tea.
+If there is little or no space on the soil’s surface, water the plant deeply at the start of the growing season with a half dose of cactus or succulent fertilizer or with a worm or compost tea.

 Soil & Transplanting